ShopRunner/baleen/README.md

 val productDescription = "Product".describeAs {

-    // The asWarning() method is on StringType.
+    // The asWarnings() method is on StringType.
 Min/max are warnings, but required is still an error.
     "sku".type(StringType(min = 1, max = 500).asWarnings(), required = true)

-    // The asWarning() method is on the attribute.
+    // The asWarnings() method is on the attribute.
 Min/max and required are all warnings.
     "brand_manufacturer".type(StringType(min = 1, max = 500), required = true).asWarnings()

-    // That asWarning() method is on the attribute.
+    // The asWarnings() method is on the attribute.
 The attribute's custom test will also be turned into a warning.
     "department".type(StringType(min = 0, max = 100)).describe { attr ->

         attr.test { datatrace, value ->